anewgithubname/Stein-Density-Ratio-Estimation/README.md

 ### Reference:
 [*Song Liu, Takafumi Kanamori, Wittawat Jitkrittum, Yu Chen, Fisher Efficient Inference of Intractable Models, E-print: arXiv:1805.07454,  To appear NeurIPS2019, 2019*](https://arxiv.org/abs/1805.07454),

+## Dependency on the `kernel-gof` package
+Before you run kernel Stein method for comparison, you need to install [`kernel-gof`](https://github.com/wittawatj/kernel-gof) package.
+See below to see how to install a package.

 ### Install the `sdre` package

 If you plan to modify our code (very likely, you will want to do so), it is best to install by: